 |Sch.
 C (5713)||5 hr., 15 min.||1 hr., 47 min.||1 hr., 57 min.|

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form and related schedules simpler, we would be happy to hear from you.
-You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave.
+You can send us comments from IRS.gov/FormComments.
+Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
-Do not send the tax form to this office.
-Instead, see When and Where To File on page 1.
+Do not send the form to this office.
+Instead, see When and Where To File, earlier.

 This list of principal business activities and their associated codes is designed to classify an enterprise by the type of activity in which it is engaged to facilitate the administration of the Internal Revenue Code.
-These principal business activity codes are based on the North American Industry Classification System.
+These principal business activity codes are based on the North American Industry Classification System (NAICS).

-Using the list below enter the code for the specific industry group from which the largest percentage of the total receipts is derived.
+Using this list, enter the code for the specific industry group from which the largest percentage of the total receipts is derived.

 111210 - Vegetable & Melon Farming (including potatoes & yams)